Cal Mitchell: Professional career

+Pittsburgh Pirates

 After signing, Mitchell made his professional debut with the Rookie-level Gulf Coast League Pirates.
-He spent the all of his first professional season there, batting .245 with two home runs and 20 RBIs in 43 games.
-He spent 2018 with the West Virginia Power of the Class A South Atlantic League.
+He spent all of his first professional season there, batting .245 with two home runs and 20 RBIs in 43 games.
+He spent 2018 with the West Virginia Power of the Single–A South Atlantic League.
 He was named the SAL Player of the Week for April 16–22 after hitting .467 with one home run, nine RBIs, and a 1.233 OPS, and also earned All-Star honors.
 Over 119 games for the Power, he hit .280 with ten home runs and 65 RBIs.
-He spent 2019 with the Bradenton Marauders of the Class A-Advanced Florida State League, with whom he was named an All-Star.
+He spent 2019 with the Bradenton Marauders of the High–A Florida State League, with whom he was named an All-Star.
 Over 118 games, he slashed .251/.304/.406 with 15 home runs and 64 RBIs.
 He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
 Mitchell was assigned to the Altoona Curve of the Double-A Northeast for a majority of the 2021 season, slashing .280/.330/.429 with 12 home runs, 61 RBIs, and 19 doubles over 108 games.
 Following the end of Altoona's season in mid-September, he was promoted to the Indianapolis Indians of the Triple-A East with whom he played seven games.
 He returned to the Indians to begin the 2022 season.

 On May 24, 2022, the Pirates selected Mitchell's contract and promoted him to the major leagues.
-He made his MLB debut that night as their starting right fielder, going one-for-four and recording his first MLB hit and RBI with a single off of Kyle Freeland in a 2-1 loss to the Colorado Rockies at PNC Park.
-He hit his first MLB home run on June 5, 2022 in a game against the Arizona Diamondbacks.
-After Miles Mikolas of the St. Louis Cardinals had pitched 8 2/3 no-hit innings in a game against the Pirates on June 14, 2022, Cal Mitchell hit a ground rule double with two strikes in the count to break up the no-hitter.
+He made his MLB debut that night as their starting right fielder, going one-for-four and recording his first MLB hit and RBI with a single off of Kyle Freeland in a 2–1 loss to the Colorado Rockies at PNC Park.
+He hit his first MLB home run on June 5, 2022, in a game against the Arizona Diamondbacks.
+After Miles Mikolas of the St. Louis Cardinals had pitched 8 2/3 no-hit innings in a game against the Pirates on June 14, 2022, Mitchell laced a ground rule double with two strikes in the count to break up the no-hitter.

+Mitchell was optioned to Triple-A Indianapolis to begin the 2023 season.
+In 74 games, he batted .264/.338/.426 with 9 home runs, 53 RBI, and 6 stolen bases.
+Mitchell played in two games for the Pirates, going hitless with one walk in four at–bats before being designated for assignment by Pittsburgh on September 1, 2023.
+He cleared waivers and was sent outright to Triple–A Indianapolis on September 5.
+Mitchell elected free agency following the season on November 6.